vtamara/turbolinks_prob50/README.md

 	rails db:setup
 	rails s
 ```
-- Open the form in browser at http://127.0.0.1/model1s/new
+- Open the form in a browser at http://127.0.0.1/model1s/new
-- You will see a form with two tabs (one field in the first one and two in
+- You will see the form with two tabs (one field in the first one and two in
   the second)
 ![tab1](https://raw.githubusercontent.com/vtamara/turbolinks_prob50/master/doc/tab1.png)

 - When you change to the second tab, you will see that the server answers
-  to an AJAX request by saving the form, and the user can fill the fields
+  to an AJAX request by updating the model, and the user can continue
-  of the second tab
+  filling the fields of the second tab
 ![tab2](https://raw.githubusercontent.com/vtamara/turbolinks_prob50/master/doc/tab2.png)

 To see the problem with turbolinks 5.0.1: